How Does LendingTree Get Paid?

 • $95 annual fee

-As long as you book a few stays with Hyatt per year, the perks easily justify the fee.
-If you’re more of a once-per-year traveler, however, a general rewards card, like the Chase Freedom Flex℠ might be a better fit for you, since you’ll have more redemption flexibility.
+You will have to pay a $95 annual fee — but as long as you book a few stays with Hyatt per year, the perks easily justify the fee.
+But if you’re more of a once-per-year traveler, a general rewards card (like the Chase Freedom Flex) might be a better fit for you, since you’ll have more redemption flexibility.

 • Somewhat limited hotel footprint

-The World of Hyatt free night, which maxes out at category 4 properties, isn’t as valuable as the Hilton Honors American Express Surpass® Card’s free night certificate, which can be used at any Hilton hotel (with only a few exclusions).
+The World of Hyatt Credit Card free night is only good for Category 1 through 4 properties.
+It’s less valuable than the Hilton Honors American Express Surpass® Card’s free night certificate, which can be used at any Hilton hotel (with only a few exclusions).
 However, it’s not the only free award night with limitations.
-For instance, the Marriott Bonvoy Boundless® Credit Card‘s certificate is restricted to properties at or under 35,000 Marriott Bonvoy points.
+For instance, the Marriott Bonvoy Boundless® Credit Card restricts use of its certificate to properties at or under 35,000 Marriott Bonvoy points.

 • Perks and rewards mostly limited to Hyatt

 As is the case with most hotel-branded cards, your perks and rewards are all geared toward your Hyatt stays.
-If you don’t stay with Hyatt exclusively, or at least frequently, then this may not be the best card for you.
-Instead, consider a general travel card that lets you enjoy perks at a variety of hotels as well as for other aspects of your trip.
+So if you don’t stay with Hyatt exclusively, or at least frequently, this may not be the best card for you.
+Instead, consider a general travel card (like the Chase Sapphire Preferred® Card) that lets you enjoy perks at a variety of hotels, as well as for other aspects of your trip.

 • Points can expire with inactivity